micropython/micropython/docs/library/pyb.CAN.rst

      - *auto_restart* sets whether the controller will automatically try and restart communications after entering the bus-off state; if this is disabled then :meth:`~CAN.restart()` can be used to leave the bus-off state

+   When software FIFOs are in use, software FIFOs will be filled by the interrupt which is triggered by hardware FIFO.
+This filling operation will continue until the end of the size of software FIFOs.
+At the same time, hardware FIFO is still collecting the data and its behavior will differ according to the *receive_fifo_locked_mode*.
+   The collected data will be stored into the software FIFOs when there is available space in it.

    The time quanta tq is the basic unit of time for the CAN bus.  tq is the CAN prescaler value divided by PCLK1 (the frequency of internal peripheral bus 1);